ZMonfared/DSAIlab/index.md

 ## <span style="font-weight: bold; font-size: 1em;">Welcome!</span>

-Our group (started September 2024) is funded by the **Federal Ministry of Education and Research (BMBF)** through the project OIDLITDSM in the field of AI.
+Our group (started September 2024) is funded by the **Federal Ministry of Education and Research (BMBF/BMFTR)** through the project OIDLITDSM in the field of AI.
 It is located at the **Interdisciplinary Center for Scientific Computing (IWR)**, Heidelberg University.
 We are also affiliated with the Faculty of Mathematics and Computer Science at Heidelberg University.

 <div style="text-align: center;">
   <img src="images/Pic_BMBF_Up4.png" alt="team photo" style="width: 65%; height: 400px;;"/>